EECS Instructional Support Group, Department of Electrical Engineering & Computer Science

 • Running UNIX programs on your PC or Mac

-• How Do I Access Newsgroups?
+How Do I Access on-line Discussions?

 • Secure password software is REQUIRED to login to our UNIX systems [download free 'ssh' or 'putty' ]